bogdancondorachi/kirby-code-highlighter/README.md

 ],
 ```

-Add one of the CSS snippet's to make it reactive to your site's theme:
+In this case, you'll need to add one of the CSS snippet's to make it reactive to your site's theme:

 #### Query-based Dark Mode
 ```css